arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/order/README.md

 #### F#lte / F#lt

-Lesser than or equal to defines total order in a set, it compares two elements and returns true if they're equal or the first is lesser than the second.
+Lesser than or equal to defines total order in a set, it compares two elements, and returns true if they're equal or the first is lesser than the second.
 It is the opposite of `gte`.

 ```kotlin:ank